A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Experimental Considerations

 Extending this type of interaction to an XY-type model requires a different scheme, where the qubit is encoded in two \textbf{distinct} Rydberg levels.
 When the levels are dipole-coupled, the atoms can coherently exchange their states, which serves as the basis for implementing the dipolar XY model ($\sim (S^xS^x+S^yS^y)/r^3$)~\cite{Barredo_2016}.
 This interaction is characterized by a different power-law and symmetry, and has enabled the observation of a variety of novel phenomena, including spin squeezing, continuous symmetry-breaking phases, and bosonic SPT phases \cite{de_L_s_leuc_2019,chen_continuous_2022,Bornet_squeezing_2023}.

 Indeed, current dipolar XY Rydberg experiments already have all the ingredients necessary to adiabatically prepare the CSL discussed, from the Hamiltonian to the use of a secondary optical tweezer array to engineer the necessary local magnetic field patterns and measure multi-basis observables~\cite{Bornet2024enhancing}.
-Furthermore, the dynamical experiments proposed in Section~\ref{sec:cluster} to measure topological signatures of the CSL (conductivity and the edge mode) are also quite natural and within the scope of current experiments.
+Furthermore, the proposed dynamical experiments (Figs.~\ref{fig:Cluster_Dynamics} and \ref{fig:Cluster_Dynamics_Chiral}) measure topological signatures of the CSL (conductivity and the edge mode) are also quite natural and within the scope of current experiments.

 While all the experimental capabilities have been demonstrated, it is important to highlight some current limitations and promising future directions.
 Below, we briefly discuss three of these points and future directions of exploration.